IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * The media bitrate calculation is dramatically changed and simplified.

-* Additional compensation is added to make SCReAM handle cases such as large changing frame sizes.
+* Additional compensation is added to make SCReAMv2 handle cases such as large changing frame sizes.

 ## Wireless (LTE and 5G) Access Properties {#lte-5g}